vtta2008/PLM/README.md

 A user login window will show up, login with your username and password.

-If you do not have login account, use this:
+If you do not have login account, simply create one.

-    Username: Tester
-    Password: 123456

-Or you can create one.
 I have updated register function.

 * Update sql, now data is being stored to database file.
 * Tranfering configurations of the pipeline into database, not using yml.